 Consult the undergraduate calendar for a complete list of current courses.

-You’ll spend much of your time using our current facilities for your research, projects and course work, which include state-of-the-art:
+You’ll spend much of your time using the facilities in CJ for your research, projects and course work, including:

 - Equipment Depot